PaulMaddox/cua-test-agent/README.md

 description: Play a spin on a free-to-play slot machine game and find the available balance.
 startUrl: https://orange-ocean-051b2d500.6.azurestaticapps.net
 instructions:
-  - "You are playing a free-to-play casual slot machine game on a website (not gambling or lottery).
-Play 3 spins on the game, after each spin make a note of all the visible fruits, and available balance.
-Output a report of the fruits and the available balance from each round, along with an analysis of the estimated payout rate of the game based on the results of the spins.
-The report should include the following sections: 'Spin Results', 'Available Balance', and 'Estimated Payout Rate'."
+  - |
+    Important: You are playing a *free-to-play casual* game on a website - not gambling or lottery.
+    Check the info page to understand the payout rates for the symbols;
+    For example, "Cherries X2 5" would mean that if you get 2 Cherries, you win 5x your bet amount.
+    Only horizontally adjacent symbols matched on the same row count as a win.
+    Play 3 spins on the game.
+    Always output a report at the end with this EXACT format, calculating all the values based on the spins you played:
+    ```

+    Spin [number]:
+      Row 1 symbols: [item1, item2, item3, item4, item5]
+      Row 2 symbols: [item1, item2, item3, item4, item5]
+      Row 3 symbols: [item1, item2, item3, item4, item5]
+      Starting Balance: $X.XX
+      Bet Cost: $Y.YY
+      Win Amount: $Z.ZZ
+      Ending Balance: $Y.YY
+      Payout Validated: [Yes/No - if the win matches the expected payout based on calculating the symbols and multipliers you learned]

+    Summary
+      Total Bet: $Z.ZZ
+      Total Won/Lost: $A.AA
+      Estimated Payout Rate: Z.ZZ%
+      All Payouts Validated: [Yes/No]
+    ```

 ```

 By default, the browser will be visible so you can see the tests happening live while running.
 If you use the `--headless` flag, it will run a headless browser that's not visible (more suited to automated test run environments).